Miriam Menkin: IVF research and discovery (1938–1944)

 Menkin began the IVF experiments in March 1938.
 Rock and Menkin requested that the women participating in the study, who were scheduled to undergo hysterectomies, have unprotected sex prior to the surgery.
 They elected to carry out the surgical procedures just before the patient would ovulate, which gave them many suitable ova for the study.
 Over the course of the study, Menkin followed a fairly steady weekly schedule: find eggs on Tuesday, add sperm on Wednesday, pray on Thursday, and observe the outcome using a microscope on Friday.
-Menkin called herself the 'egg chaser' because the would take the ovarian tissue from an operation and ran up three flights of stairs to the lab to look for eggs.
+Menkin called herself the 'egg chaser' because she would take the ovarian tissue from an operation and ran up three flights of stairs to the lab to look for eggs.
 She would then try to fertilize the eggs that she found with the 'left over' sperm.
 February 6, she finally fertilized her first egg.
 She made variations to the procedure every so often, altering the conditions the eggs were kept in and the length and concentration of the sperm samples.
 Menkin would find the unfertilized eggs in the ovaries that Rock removed from the patients, put the eggs in the solution, and then culture them before adding sperm.
 In the first 6 years of the study, Menkin tried many different strategies but did not achieve IVF.
 On February 3, 1944, she obtained an egg from a woman whose cervix and uterus prolapsed following the birth of four children.
 Menkin's standard protocol was to wash the sperm sample 3 times in solution and let the egg and sperm interact for 30 minutes.
 However, she had stayed up with her newborn daughter the night before, and on that day she mistakenly washed the sperm sample only once, used a more concentrated sample, and allowed one hour of interaction.
 The following Friday morning (February 6, 1944), Menkin found that cell cleavage had begun, which indicated that a fertilized egg had formed.
 Menkin neglected to take an immediate photograph of the discovery, and she could not find the egg when she finally went to get a picture.
 She was able to fertilize and photograph three more eggs, involving all three factors that she had altered before the original discovery.
 Rock and Menkin achieved two and three cell development in their successful fertilizations.
 After the additional eggs were fertilized successfully, Rock and Menkin elected to publish their work in a brief report.
 Science magazine published their findings in the article “In Vitro Fertilization and Cleavage of Human Ovarian Eggs" on August 4, 1944.
 The Associated Press, The New York Times, and Time magazine ran accounts of the discovery in the following days.
-In March 1938, Menkin began his IVF research.
 The public perceived Rock and Menkin's discovery as a positive step toward assisting infertile couples in having children.